zukunft/zukunft.com/docs/llm/pending_prio_2.md

 # pending prio 2

+## tests

+add a write workflow test for the formula add from a word page: the confirmed add must also write the formula link to the phrase of the '7'-prefixed link vars (frontend::add_link_of_new), which the unit tests cannot check because they never write the formula

 ## data cleanup for final database setup

 sort the views and components so that the most often used are in groups on the to